jadupl2/jadupl2.github.io/_posts/2021-03-14-sadm-update.md

 <br>
 **What directories and files will be updated (both method) ?**
-The SADMIN Database and the change you made to your configuration files in “$SADMIN/cfg” will not modified at all.
+SADMIN database and change you made to your configuration files in “$SADMIN/cfg” won't be modified at all.

 | Directory             | Directory content     | Directory updated         |
 | :---                  | :---                  | :---:                     |